-On January 2, 2018, The Knowledge Empowers Youth and Sobriety (KEYS) Recovery High School was opened and began, with its one classroom, at Brookdale Community College.
+On January 2, 2018, The Knowledge Empowers Youth and Sobriety (KEYS) Recovery High School opened and began, with its one classroom, at Brookdale Community College.
 The school’s mission is to provide an academically innovative and supportive environment which will serve to eliminate the achievement gap for adolescents who have been diagnosed with a substance use disorder and are seeking a sober, healthy, lifestyle, according to information provided by the district.

 On January 11, more than 75 dignitaries including educators, politicians, philanthropists, and parents, attended the ribbon-cutting ceremony at Brookdale’s Lincroft campus, where the program is housed.

 Former Lt.
-Governor Kim Guadagno, Matawan-Aberden Superintendent of Schools Joseph Majka, Right Your Life President Kathleen Loures, interim Brookdale David Stout, were present.
+Governor Kim Guadagno, Matawan-Aberdeen Superintendent of Schools Joseph Majka, Right Your Life President Kathleen Loures, interim Brookdale David Stout, were present.
 Additionally in attendance were representatives from the Brookdale Board of Trustees; the Monmouth County Board of Chosen Freeholders; the Matawan Aberdeen School District; and the New Jersey Department of Education.

 “Everyday heroes are those people who see a problem and refuse to stand there and let it happen,” said Stout.
-“I want to thank the all of the everyday heroes who made this happen, and welcome these deserving students to our campus with open arms.
-You will have a learning environment that is beautiful, safe and provides all the support you need to continue your education.
+“I want to thank the all of the everyday heroes who made this happen and welcome these deserving students to our campus with open arms.
+You will have a learning environment that is beautiful, safe, and provides all the support you need to continue your education.
 It is an incredible honor for Brookdale to be a part of this.”

-“Not only is it providing academics, it’s providing social emotional support in a caring environment.
-So you are getting both the academics and the social emotional support, because I think it’s essential that while a student is going through recovery that they are removed from the environment that they were in.
+“Not only is it providing academics, it’s providing social-emotional support in a caring environment.
+So you are getting both the academics and the social-emotional support because I think it’s essential that while a student is going through recovery that they are removed from the environment that they were in.
 This is an opportunity to do that, which I think will lead to success,” Majka said.

 The school was funded through Gov. Chris Christie’s opioid legislation.
 The district applied for a grant, which it received from the state through the Department of Education for $1.3 million, according to Majka.
 The program was developed over the last two years with frequent collaborative planning.